mastersign/mediacategorizer/docs/intermediate-data-structures.md

 ### Slots

 * **media-categorizer-version**
-  _string_ the version number of the Media Categorizer tool
+  _string_ the version number of the MediaCategorizer tool
 * **job-name**
   _string_ short name for the job
 * **job-description**